t-nosewicz/meeting-system-spring/README.md

 Things that should bring our attention:
 - circular dependencies
-- to much communication between the modules
+- too much communication between the modules

 'meetings' and 'waiting list': both issues are present.
 These two components should be wrapped with a parent module that restricts direct access to them and is responsible for their collaboration.